-Sales: Sappi’s sales volumes for coated woodfree paper increased 6% from last year and sales were 8% higher, largely due to a recovery in demand, as Covid-19 lockdowns eased, and global economic activity resumed.
-Globally, demand for coated woodfree paper increased by approximately 1% with Sappi gaining market share.
+Sales: Sappi's sales volumes for coated woodfree paper increased 5% from last year and sales revenue was 44% higher, due to a surge in demand as economic activity normalised post-Covid-19 and a very tight market balance due to a combination of chronic global logistical challenges and reduced supply.
+Globally, demand for coated woodfree paper decreased by approximately 2%, however, Sappi gained market share.

 Coated mechanical paper

 Coated mechanical paper is primarily used in magazines, catalogues, newspaper inserts and other advertising materials.
-Sappi’s coated mechanical paper sales all come from our European business.
-Customers for this paper are typically large web printers, publishing houses, retailers and cataloguers.
+Sappi's coated mechanical paper sales all come from our European business.
+Customers for this paper are typically large web printers, publishers, retailers and cataloguers.

-Sales: Sappi’s sales from coated mechanical paper were 3% lower than last year, as we took market-related downtime in response to poor demand.
-Volumes were approximately 1% lower than the prior period.
-This year, the global market contracted by approximately 1% relative to the prior year.
+Sales: Sappi's sales revenue from coated mechanical paper was 74% higher than last year, due to reduced supply as economic activity resumed post-Covid-19.
+Volumes were approximately 26% higher than the prior period.
+This year, the global market contracted by approximately 8% relative to the prior year.